umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 Which renders out: _Root, Home, Blog, Office Locations, About Us, Contact Us_

 BUT!...  this is going to perform most horribly.
-This is going to iterate over every single node in Umbraco, all 10,000 of them.
-Further more, this means it is going to allocate 10,000 `IPublishedContent` instances in memory in order to check its `Level` value.
+This is going to iterate over every single node in Umbraco, all 10,000 of them!

 This can be re-written as: